EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Beijing connects Melania's denial to Bondi's refusal to testify, exposing American systemic failures
+Beijing connects Melania's denial to Bondi's refusal to testify to expose American system failures

 Dominant angle identified — does not reflect unanimity of this country’s media

-Beijing covers Melania's statement with a double strategic angle through the South China Morning Post.
-The first article reports the Epstein denial; the second, more revealingly, focuses on Attorney General Pam Bondi's refusal to testify before Congress on the Epstein files.
-China connects both events to construct a narrative of a failing American judicial system — a First Lady forced to justify herself publicly while the country's top legal authority refuses accountability.
-This juxtaposition serves Beijing's standing argument that liberal democracy does not protect citizens better than the Chinese system.
+Beijing covers Melania's statement with dual strategic angle via the South China Morning Post.
+The first article reports the Epstein denial; the second, more revealing, focuses on Pam Bondi's refusal to testify before Congress on Epstein files.
+China connects both events to construct a narrative of failing American judicial systems — a First Lady forced to justify herself publicly while the nation's top legal authority refuses accountability.
+This juxtaposition is deliberate: Beijing regularly uses American system flaws as evidence that liberal democracy does not protect citizens better than the Chinese system.
+SCMP, based in Hong Kong and owned by Alibaba, operates in the space between independent journalism and sensitivity to Beijing's interests, making its coverage simultaneously credible and tactical.

-Instrumentalization of American scandals for US-China systemic competition
+Mobilization of American scandals for China-US systemic competition

-SCMP's hybrid position between journalism and Beijing's interests
+SCMP's hybrid position between journalism and Beijing interests

 Discover how another country covers this same story.